 I have found that I spend more time caring for my cello, making sure the tailpiece, bridge, nut, and peg set up are all staying “healthy”.
 As a result of learning to play on gut strings, I have made huge strides in my bow technique and left hand precision.
 Gut set ups have helped me understand how interact with the strings on a much deeper level.
 There is a greater subtly required when drawing the sound, as a result a wider range of tone and expression.
 It has taught me how to open up my articulation palate and push through to a next level of playing.
 Of course, it might not be the right fit for all types of music, instruments, or aesthetics: that comes down to (1) taste & importantly (2) the conditions of performance.
 I have used wound and open gut string combos for classical, traditional/world, contemporary, jazz, experimental, etc and have found these set-ups chameleon their way through all of these genres very well!

 Over the course of this year, I have tried wound gut strings by Correlli (don’t waste your time), Damian Dlugolecki (Ni/Ag gut) and Pirastro’s Eudoxa, Oliv, and Gold (older wondertones) line strings.
-I have also tried plain gut strings by Dan Larsen (Gamut), Damian Dlugolecki, Toro (venice and high twist), and Aquila & Pirastro’s Chorda (not impressed).
+I have also tried plain gut strings by Dan Larsen (Gamut), Damian Dlugolecki, Toro (venice and high twist), and Aquila & Pirastro’s Chorda (not impressed for A-string, but I don use the e’ string for Sarangicello because it is so smooth).
 Maybe in another post I will examine these comparisons further, however this post will remain focused on Eudoxa and Oliv strings.
 Again this is for the first time buyer.
 I have certainly had some frustrating and expensive moments this year, my hope is to let you in on those insights so you don’t have to make the same mistakes.

 Bonus Tip: try out a number of different rosins to find out what works best with your various string combos.
 Especially important if you have a mix of plain and wound gut or a combo of different brands/makers.